spectrocloud/librarium/content/docs/03-cluster-profiles/10-byoos/10-image-builder.md

 <WarningBox>

-If you want to use a commercial OS, you must provide the license before starting the image creation process.
+To use a commercial OS, you must provide the license before starting the image creation process.

 </WarningBox>